KE-UniLiv/askcq/README.md

 - **Step 3:** Outputs (plots, tables, CSVs) will be saved in the appropriate folders (`plots/`, `data/`).

 **Note:** Some notebooks require API keys for LLMs (OpenAI, Gemini).
 Store your keys securely in `askcq/api_config.yml` (without pushing it!) and follow the prompts in the code to set them (see usage of `get_key` in `utils.py`).

+## License

+The AskCQ dataset located in the data/ directory is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+All other code in this repository is licensed under the MIT License.